 Acknowledgements

 The authors would like to thank Drs.
 Robert Bjornson and Yao Fu for technical help.
-We also acknowledge support from the NIH and from the AL Williams Professorship funds.
+We also would like to thank Dr Timur Galeev for manuscript discussion.
+We acknowledge support from the NIH and from the AL Williams Professorship funds.
 This work was supported in part by Yale University Faculty of Arts and Sciences High Performance Computing Center.

-Declarations

-None of the authors have any competing interests.

-References
+REFERENCES

 1. Wheeler, D. A. et al. The complete genome of an individual by massively parallel DNA sequencing.
 Nature 452, 872–6 (2008).

 2. Lupski, J. R. et al. Whole-genome sequencing in a patient with Charcot-Marie-Tooth neuropathy.
 N. Engl.
 J. Med.
 362, 1181–91 (2010).